Acts Chapter Eleven

 Acts 11:25 & 26

-Then Barnabas went to Tarsus to look for Saul, and when he found him, he brought him to Antioch.
-So for a whole year Barnabas and Saul met with the church and taught great numbers of people.
-The disciples were called Christians first at Antioch.
+Then Bar-Nabba went off to Tarsus to look for Sha'ul; and when he found him, he brought him to Antioch.
+They met with the congregation there for a whole year and taught a sizeable crowd.
+Also it was in Antioch that the talmidim for the first time were called "Messianic."

 As great numbers of people were coming to Christ, Barnabas realized that he would need help in training up these new believers so he went to get Saul.
 They spent a year in the city teaching the people who were known as Christians (followers of Christ).